danielcregg/dc-labs/website-labs/sftp.md

 ## STEPS:

 1. Enable root login to your remote VM by running the following commands on your VM.
 Make sure you have SSH’ed into your VM.
-You can copy the following 3 commands all together and paste them into the Azure CLI in the browser using shift + insert.
+You can copy the following commands all together and paste them into your terminal in the browser using shift + insert.

 ```bash
 sudo sed -i '/PermitRootLogin/c\PermitRootLogin yes' /etc/ssh/sshd_config